 3. Development Control Plans which apply to the land.

 4. Whether the land is affected by road widening

 The second type (known as a Section 149 Part 5 Planning Certificate) provides additional information relating to:

-1. Development Applications which have been approved in the last 5 years.
+1. Development Applications that have been approved in the last five years.